Become a Part of the Uniformed Units of Irem Shrine

 In summation, we support Irem Shrine, donate to the Children's Hospital, support each other, and have FUN.
 Why not come out and join us?
 There is a membership application on this website, so download it, fill it out, and join today!
 We do have a good time; you will also.

 Irem Pistol & Rifle Club is now open for membership.
 We have a 100-yard range with 6 shooting benches and portable targets for handgun shooters who wish to shoot shorter distances.
 We also have a 25-yard Pistol Range with 6 full-size steel silhouette targets.

 Memberships are $25 per year or $500 for a lifetime.
 There is a one-time initiation fee of $25 (waived for lifetime memberships).
 You must be an Irem Shriner to join.

 We do not have workdays like many other clubs.
 We simply ask for help when we need it and always get many volunteers.

 Members are allowed to bring a shooting guest.
 The guest does not have to be a Shriner but must fill out and sign the guest waiver in the shed prior to shooting.

-We have a monthly meeting, the third (3rd) Wednesday of every month, rain or shine at 7pm in the main clubhouse.
+We have a monthly meeting, on the third (3rd) Wednesday of every month, rain or shine at 7 pm in the main clubhouse.

 If you are a member of Irem and wish to join, simply fill out the membership application completely and mail with appropriate payment to the address listed.